farukLawal/Freight-Summary/README.md

 ## Install Dependencies

-Install the project dependencies by running the following command: npm install
+Install the project dependencies by running the following command: npm install bootstrap

 ## Run the Project